By: Marilyn L. Davis

 Silent Telling: Diminishing the Shame and Defensiveness

-Addiction carries so much shame and guilt that pointing out what needed to change verbally meant that many women heard this as simply an attack.
+Addiction carries so much shame and guilt that pointing out what needed to change verbally meant that many women heard this as merely an attack.
 They could not listen to or sometimes hear the similarities in my life and theirs if I told them.
 They could not hear the hope that I had for their changes and a new life because they got defensive.
-However, they could hear my message of recovery, redemption and renewal when they read.
+However, they could listen to my message of recovery, redemption, and renewal when they read.

-When a woman no longer felt attacked, different or singled out, she could talk about her experiences, her dashed hopes and dreams, the demons in the night, within and without.
-When she wrote about her life, I could learn about her fears, her courage, her guilt; the things that she fervently wanted in life and what she was willing to face with bravery and dignity to accomplish a different life.
-I found a passage by Holly Payne, The Sound of Blue: A Novel and had a poster made for my office.
+When a woman no longer felt attacked, different, or singled out, she could talk about her experiences, her dashed hopes and dreams, the demons in the night, within and without.
+When she wrote about her life, I could learn about her fears, her courage, her guilt, the things that she fervently wanted in life and, what she was willing to face with bravery and dignity to accomplish a different experience.
+I found a passage by Holly Payne, The Sound of Blue: A Novel, and had a poster made for my office.

 Show Your Writing to Someone

-However, editing is believing you have a lovely tulip patch, full and rich with color, all standing erect and reflecting your care.
+Writers think they have a lovely tulip patch, full and rich with color, all standing erect and reflecting care.
 The editor knows that, just under the surface, there are hidden bulbs of wisdom.
-They also know that the article needs pruning or may ask that certain passages are culled; others may need to be elaborated on to help the reader understand.
+They also know that the post needs pruning or may ask that you remove specific passages – even your darlings.
+Or to elaborate on others, so a reader has a better understanding.

 Listening to Pain and Promises

 With the house closed, and my work edited, I reflected on how much I missed hearing about the pain of addiction and the promise of recovery.
-After twenty-five years of listening and talking; hearing and advising; surrounded most days by as many as seventeen women in various stages of recovery, my world became almost silent.
+After thirty-one years of listening and talking, hearing and advising in my recovery rooms, or surrounded by up to seventeen women at the recovery home, my world became almost silent.

 Writing helped me find that missing key; misplaced for a while when I thought it only had one door, the recovery house.
 When I changed my focus and perspective, I realized I had other opportunities.
 Click To Tweet

 Today, you have an opportunity to share your knowledge about your passions.
 Just as I discovered doors opening on addiction and writing, Two Drops of Ink might be that other platform you’ve been looking for to share your writing, wisdom, how-to knowledge, or get exposure for your blog or book.
-A quick review of our submissions page might just be worth your time.
-Thanks.
+Here are the submission guidelines.

 Two Drops of Ink: The Literary Home for Collaborative Writing